One of the US states will allow residents to buy weapons without a license

 Police, however, argued that canceling screening procedures would result in more guns on the streets, making communities less secure.

-“I think we are all very strong in our support for the second amendment,” said Lafayette Police Chief Patrick Flannelly.
-"By abolishing the processes that are effective screening mechanisms for those wishing to buy weapons, we will release more weapons on the street, and people who should not carry them with them will have access to weapons."
+“I think we're all very strong supporters of the Second Amendment,” Lafayette Police Chief Patrick Flannelly said.
+“By eliminating processes that are effective screening mechanisms for people who want to buy guns, we will put more guns on the street, and people who shouldn't have access to guns will have access to them.”

 Currently, to apply for an Indiana pistol license, you must be 18 years of age or older, register online, schedule an appointment for fingerprinting, and complete local law enforcement processing within 180 days.

-“This bill is for law-abiding Indiana citizens,” said Rep. Ben Smaltz, a Republican, who wrote the bill.
-"This bill is for a person who obeys our laws, who right now has to overcome obstacles to get a gun permit."
+“This bill is for the law-abiding citizens of Indiana,” said the bill's sponsor, Rep. Ben Smaltz, a Republican.
+“This bill is for the person under our laws who right now has to jump through hoops to get a gun permit.”

 Of the more than 120 firearms license applicants in 000, nearly 2020% were rejected, according to the state.
 Flannelly said his department denied 4 people a permit to wear last year based on background checks.